marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 * `./gradlew dbTest` This command runs the unit tests for server extensions.
 * `./gradlew integrationTest` This command runs the tests that exercise the whole middle and database tier apparatus.

+In previous releases of Samplestack, the tasks `dbConfigure`, `dbConfigure` and `dbConfigureAll` were present, allowing for incrementally applying configuration and re-applying configuration.
+Those tasks are no longer included -- however, similar functionality is exposed by ml-gradle and may be used in Samplestack, as well (e.g. `mlClearModules`, `mlLoadModules`. **Documentation of each task that ml-gradle supports is beyond the scope of this document.
+Please see the [ml-gradle documentation](https://github.com/rjrudin/ml-gradle) for more information.**

 *To use with Eclipse*

 See project wiki https://github.com/marklogic/marklogic-samplestack/wiki/Getting-Started-in-Eclipse

 ### Endpoints